rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 weight: 2250
 ---

-As you configure a new cluster that's provisioned using RKE, you can choose custom Kubernetes (K8s) options.
+As you configure a new cluster that's provisioned using RKE, you can choose custom Kubernetes options.

-You can configure K8s options one of two ways:
+You can configure Kubernetes options one of two ways:

-- [Rancher UI](#rancher-ui): Use the Rancher UI to select options that are commonly customized when setting up a K8s cluster.
+- [Rancher UI](#rancher-ui): Use the Rancher UI to select options that are commonly customized when setting up a Kubernetes cluster.
-- [Config File](#config-file): Alternatively, you can create a RKE config file to customize any option offered by K8s.
+- [Config File](#config-file): Alternatively, you can create a RKE config file to customize any option offered by Kubernetes.

 ## Rancher UI

-When creating a cluster using one of the options described in [Rancher Launched Kubernetes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), you can configure basic K8s options using the **Cluster Options** section.
+When creating a cluster using one of the options described in [Rancher Launched Kubernetes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), you can configure basic Kubernetes options using the **Cluster Options** section.

 From this section you can choose: